robertogrings/chatty-pie-connector/README.md

 The chatty-pie-connector should always be deployed in 3 environments: DEV, TEST and PROD The URL for each of these three endpoints are available below:

-* The DEV instance is available [here](https://dev-cpc.devappdirect.me)
+* The DEV instance is available at https://dev-cpc.devappdirect.me
-* The TEST instance is available [here](https://test-cpc.devappdirect.me/)
+* The TEST instance is available at https://test-cpc.devappdirect.me
-* The PROD instance is not deployed yet, this will be updated as soon as the first deployment in PROD is completed
+* The PROD instance is available at https://cpc.appdirect.com

 To verify that the server is running correctly, check if a GET request at the `/health` endpoint of a running CPC instance.
 For example, the endpoint for the dev